keu/docs/software/telescope.md

         Port <your-connection-port> # Chose any available port on the machine
     ```

 3. Optional.
 Add additional configurations, such as an SSH key.
-See [Linuxize](https://linuxize.com/post/using-the-ssh-config-file/).
+See [Using the SSH Config File](https://linuxize.com/post/using-the-ssh-config-file/).
 4. Optional.
 Repeat steps 1 through 3 for any additional remote machines that you want to observe with Telescope.
 5. On your local machine, create a file named `hosts.yaml` and open it.
 6. Add the following configuration to the file: